-- Conduct the simulation in the classroom; debrief as a group or break up into small groups and have one member of each group summarize the debriefing session. - Videotape the simulation and show it in the classroom; debrief as a group or in small groups as above. - Use in a web assignment: students view videos on your website; debrief in small groups using synchronous tools - Plan a simulation day, using all three scenarios with individual debrief time between SBE - Plan a day that rotates groups of students through the simulation and a variety of other "stations" where they practice skills or research information for the case. - Develop modifications of current simulation scenarios that include content and skills that match your curriculum. - Have students develop new simulation scenarios for the same case in future time points such as death of a partner, hospitalization of a loved one, or other major life event, allowing for collaboration with interprofessional teams such as social work.
+- Conduct the simulation in the classroom; debrief as a group or break up into small groups and have one member of each group summarize the debriefing session. - Videotape the simulation and show it in the classroom; debrief as a group or in small groups as above. - Use in a web assignment: students view videotape on your website, debrief in small groups using synchronous tools. - Plan a simulation day, using all three scenarios - Plan a day that rotates groups of students through the simulation and a variety of other "stations" where they practice skills or research information for the case. - Develop new simulation scenarios that include content and skills that match your curriculum. - Have students develop new simulation scenarios.